In Michigan's latest coronavirus surge, there's a new kind of patient - Local News 8

 The 40-49 age bracket is seeing a similar rise, with 58 being admitted daily compared to 33 during the autumn surge.
 For those 60 and older, hospitalizations have declined sharply as vaccinations have risen.

-The Michigan Department of Health and Human Services says 35.2% of Michigan adults have received at least one dose of a coronavirus vaccine and 21.5% have been fully vaccinated.
+The Michigan Department of Health and Human Services says 35.2% of Michigan adults have received at least one vaccine dose and 21.5% have been fully vaccinated.

 Health workers were ‘thrown a curveball’